 Access to nonpublic areas within the Credit Union will be restricted by doors and/or gates that are locked at all times.

-A log book will be maintained to document all visitors entering restricted areas at the Credit Union.
+A log will be maintained to document all visitors entering restricted areas at the Credit Union.
 “Visitors” include vendors, repair technicians, janitorial help, and any other non-office employees.

-The log book will record the date, name of visitor and visitor’s company, time of arrival and departure, purpose of visit, signature of visitor, and name of Credit Union employee assigned to escort the visitor.
+The log will record the date, name of visitor, and visitor’s company, time of arrival and departure, purpose of visit, signature of visitor, and name of Credit Union employee assigned to escort the visitor.

 The visitor’s identity and authorization will be verified by telephone to the visitor’s company or office unless both the visitor and the reason for the visit are known to Credit Union personnel.
 To avoid possible hostage situations, the visitor will not be told of this verification procedure.

 An assigned employee will accompany the visitor at all times while the visitor is in restricted areas of the Credit Union.
-The may make exceptions to this rule.
-Such exceptions will be noted in the visitor log book.
+The [4103] may make exceptions to this rule.
+Such exceptions will be noted in the visitor log.

 SAFETY DEPOSIT SECURITY.
-The Credit Union will follow the procedure set forth in the Safety Deposit Boxes policy.
+The Credit Union will follow the procedure outlined in the Safety Deposit Boxes policy.

 CLOSING THE PREMISES.
 The Credit Union will follow the following procedures: